cold-quix/school-analysis/README.md

 # school-analysis
-Analysis of data relating to US Public Schools
+Analysis of data relating to US Public Schools.